 - 1 sprig rosemary

-5 After 3 hours, add the carrots.
+5 Add carrots, continue to cook: After 3 hours, add the carrots.
 Cover the pot and cook for 1 hour more, or until the carrots are cooked through and the brisket is falling-apart tender.

-6 When the brisket is falling-apart tender, take the pot out of the oven and remove the brisket to a cutting board.
+6 Remove brisket: When the brisket is falling-apart tender, take the pot out of the oven and remove the brisket to a cutting board.
 Cover it with foil.
 Pull out and discard the herbs.

-8 Serve the brisket, sliced in 1/4-inch to 1/2-inch slices, against the grain of the meat, with the onions, carrots and gravy.
-Serve with mashed, roasted or boiled potatoes, egg noodles or polenta.
+Serve with the onions, carrots and gravy.
+Serve with mashed, roasted or boiled potatoes, egg noodles, or polenta.